 One of my other minor complaints stems from the fact this was originally DLC – there’s technically no tutorial or control hints.
 Sure, I’ve played the original game and got the platinum so I know how to pick things up and interact with objects, but a new person won’t.
 I don’t recall seeing any hints along the way as I played the game.
 Don’t get me wrong, it’s not a hard game or a difficult one to pick up and play, but it does forget that it’s a stand-alone title sometimes.

 To balance out the negativity, Chubby Pixel has done a great job with the puzzles once again.
 Instead of having the solution right there in front of you, and so obvious it may as well hold a sign saying “this is the solution”, most of the puzzles are rather cryptic and take a while to figure out.
 As such, the fourth puzzle had me stumped for over an hour.
 That one involves traversing through a rocky desert in order to find blueprints.
 Once you have a blueprint, you can mail order the item to you so you can obtain new items.
-Then, you need to also put multiple orders together to create combined items which allow you to progress even further.
+Then, you need to also put multiple orders together to create combined items that allow you to progress even further.
 It’s all rather ingenious and very fun to work out.

-There are also a few trophies which require you to go out of your way and do the opposite of the solution in order to unlock them as well as having to find and collect all of the statues which are once again scattered throughout the levels.
+There are also a few trophies that require you to go out of your way and do the opposite of the solution in order to unlock them as well as having to find and collect all of the statues which are once again scattered throughout the levels.
 Seriously, if you don’t use a guide to help you out, Sleepin’ Deeply could last you a decent amount of time for the price you pay for it, if you decided to use a guide then I imagine you could be walking away with a platinum in around half an hour.